tnc-ca-geo/animl-base/README.md

 # Animl Base
-Node application deployed on Rasberry Pi wireless camera trap base station to push incoming images to s3.
+Animl Base is a node application deployed on Rasberry Pi that ingests new images from a Buckeye wireless camera trap base station and uploads them to S3.

 ## Related repos
 - Animl lambda function   http://github.com/tnc-ca-geo/animl-lambda